iamchanii/pothos-protoc-gen/docs/references/map-types.md

   - If the message/enum has a parent: `{PascalCasedParentTypeName}_{PascalCasedMessageOrEnumName}`
   - If the message/enum has no parent: `{PascalCasedTypeName}`

-## Map Entry Object Types
+## Map Entry Types

-For GraphQL object types (output types), each map entry is represented as an object with:
+Each map entry is represented as an object with:

 - `key`: The key type from the Protocol Buffer map
 - `value`: The value type from the Protocol Buffer map

 These types are used when returning map data in queries and mutations.

-## Map Entry Input Types

-For GraphQL input types, a similar structure is used:

-- `key`: The key type from the Protocol Buffer map
-- `value`: The value type from the Protocol Buffer map

-These types are used when providing map data as arguments to queries and mutations.

 ## Example